axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-16-RADICAL COMPANIES for the Impatient.markdown

    </li>
    <li>They give it to anybody they feel has contributed the most during the month.
 Each person knows best who has contributed.
    </li>
-   <li>Each person decides how much to give to whom based on whatever criteria “feels right” at that time.
+   <li>Each person decides how much to give to whom based on whatever criteria “feels right” to them.
    </li>
   </ul>